meta-llama/llama/README.md

 The fine-tuned models were trained for dialogue applications.
 To get the expected features and performance for them, a specific formatting defined in [`chat_completion`](https://github.com/facebookresearch/llama/blob/main/llama/generation.py#L212) needs to be followed, including the `INST` and `<<SYS>>` tags, `BOS` and `EOS` tokens, and the whitespaces and breaklines in between (we recommend calling `strip()` on inputs to avoid double-spaces).

 You can also deploy additional classifiers for filtering out inputs and outputs that are deemed unsafe.
-See the llama-recipes repo for [an example](https://github.com/facebookresearch/llama-recipes/blob/main/examples/inference.py) of how to add a safety checker to the inputs and outputs of your inference code.
+See the llama-cookbook repo for [an example](https://github.com/facebookresearch/llama-recipes/blob/main/examples/inference.py) of how to add a safety checker to the inputs and outputs of your inference code.

 Examples using llama-2-7b-chat: